 What Does the Law Say About Sidewalks?

-As a building owner, you’re generally only responsible for your property.
+When you’re managing your property as a building owner, consider body corporate management with Strata Data to ensure you’re only responsible for what you should be.
 However, in some states, you may also be responsible for all structures, including sidewalks, that about your building.
 For example, in states like Florida, a building owner is responsible for the maintenance and repair of all sidewalks adjoining their building.
 This means that such a building owner is expected to ensure that these sidewalks do not pose a danger to the public.
 This legal tenet can have serious consequences for building owners.

 One of the major consequences of such laws is that a building owner can find themselves facing a personal injury lawsuit.
 A sidewalk that’s not well-kept poses all sorts of risks for pedestrians and passers-by.
 Serious injuries can result due to them.
 Among the most common such injuries include: